When A Nurse Is Prosecuted For A Fatal Medical Mistake, Does It Make Medicine Safer?

 A former nurse at Vanderbilt University Medical Center in Nashville, Tenn., was arrested and charged with reckless homicide and abuse in February for making a medical mistake that resulted in an elderly patient's death.
 Criminal charges for a medical error are unusual, patient safety experts say.
 Some are voicing concern that the move sets a precedent that may actually make hospitals less safe by making people hesitant to report errors.

 The nurse, RaDonda Vaught, pleaded not guilty.
 Her next hearing is scheduled for April 11.
-She told NPR in an e-mail statement from her lawyer that Vanderbilt terminated her employment after the incident.
+She told NPR in an emailed statement from her lawyer that Vanderbilt terminated her employment after the incident.

 The district attorney's decision to charge Vaught comes after both the Tennessee Department of Health and the federal Centers for Medicare and Medicaid Services investigated the incident.
 The state health department investigation, which concluded in October 2018, did not revoke Vaught's nursing license.